agiacalone/cecs-326-su25-01-syllabus-10187/README.md

 ### Attendance

-Attendance in this course is mandatory, as all material presented during class is fair game for exam questions or homework.
+Attendance in this course is **mandatory**, as all material presented during class is fair game for exam questions or homework.
 Students are responsible for notifying the instructor about any extended leave of absences.
 There will be no makeups for assignments, quizzes, or exams that are missed due to an unexcused absence.

 ### Class Rules